idtx314/mill_controller/Documentation.md

 6. The image alignment script will guide you through calibrating the location of the X-Carve cutting board and the material you intend to be working with in the image taken from your webcam.
 This information will be used in image processing so that output information will consist of just the working material rather than the whole image.

-### Preparing a trajectory using .csv input.
+### Preparing a Trajectory Using .csv File Input.
 Assumptions in instructions:
+    1. Your catkin workspace is in the user's home folder and is named "catkin_ws"
+    2. You
-    1. Your catkin workspace is in the user's home folder and is named "catkin_ws" While there are a number of possible input methods for the control program, the most straightforward and flexible one is to use .csv files to store your trajectory input.
+While there are a number of possible input methods for the mill controller, the most straightforward and flexible one is to use .csv files to store your trajectory input.
 You will need to store csv files in the trajectories/ directory of the installed mill_controller package in your catkin workspace's src/ directory.
 To navigate a terminal here, for example, you might enter `cd ~/catkin_ws/src/mill_controller/trajectories/`.
 These instructions will walk you through examining an example csv file, creating a simple csv file of your own, and having it read as trajectory input.